laravel/vapor-docs/1.0/introduction.md

 :::warning Changes To Required Permissions

-It's probable this list of permissions will change overtime as we add new features to Vapor.
-This may result in unexpected errors if your policy is not kept up to date.
+It's probable this list of permissions will change as we add new features to Vapor, which may result in unexpected errors if your policy is not kept up to date.
 :::

 Once the user is created, AWS will display the access key ID and secret access key for the user.
 These credentials may then be provided to Vapor so that AWS resources may be managed on your behalf.
 Your linked AWS accounts may be managed via the "Team Settings" screen of the Vapor UI.